jasonraimondi/jasonraimondi.com/content/posts/2021-10-27-asdf-nodejs-v14-with-m1-mac.md

 ## Reshim and reload

 This [recreates the shims](http://asdf-vm.com/manage/core.html#reshim) for the current version of a package.
-This might technically not be necessary, but it is harmless to work.
+This might technically not be necessary, but it's harmless to work.

 ```bash
 asdf reshim nodejs